ijmeals/maybe96/rabbit.md

 she will say

-nuggs does behaves better now
+nuggs behaves better now

-_rabbit we thank you_
+_rabbit does thank you_